 Google Pixel 8 Pro – Handling and Design

 With its 6.7” screen, the Pixel 8 Pro is on the large side, but it matches other similar high-end smartphones, including the iPhone 15 Pro Max, and its own predecessor, the Pixel 7 Pro.
 The Samsung S23 Ultra is bigger, at 6.8”.
-Whether you like phones to be on the larger side is down to personal preference, but it’s good for displaying your photos and videos well.
+For their large proportions, these phones are good for displaying photos and videos well.

-The overall dimensions of the Pixel 8 Pro come in at 162.6 x 76.5 x 8.8mm, which is very close to its predecessor, and it weighs 213g – just 1g more than the older model.
-The corners of the screen however have been rounded, so it looks slightly different – you could say it’s got more of an iPhone look, whereas previously it looked more like a Samsung.
-The screen now uses Corning Gorilla Glass Victus 2, so it should withstand scratches even better than its predecessor – we haven’t deliberately tried to gouge out anything in the screen, but it’s resisted normal usage.
+The overall dimensions of the Pixel 8 Pro come in at 162.6 x 76.5 x 8.8mm; similar to its predecessor, and weighs 213g – just 1g more than the older model.
+The corners of the screen however have been rounded – you could say it’s got more of an iPhone look, where previously it resembled more a Samsung.
+The screen now uses Corning Gorilla Glass Victus 2, so should withstand scratches even better.
+We haven’t tried to damage test the screen, and it’s resisted normal usage.

-Flipping to the back of the phone and we’ve got a similar “visor” set up for the camera housing to previous generations.
+Flipping to the back of the phone and we see a “visor” set up for the camera housing similar to previous generations.
 The cameras are found in a horizontal strip across the top of the phone.
-A new addition you’ll notice in this strip is an additional cutout for a new sensor – this is a temperature sensor which you can use to measure how hot various things are (it’s not been approved for human use yet).
-It’s nothing to do with the camera.
+A new addition noticeable in this strip is a cutout for a new sensor – this is a temperature sensor which can measure the same of various things (not yet approved for human use).
+This has nothing to do with the camera.

 Google Pixel 8 Pro – Native Camera app

-That has changed somewhat for the Pixel 8 Pro, which for the first time in a Pixel model introduces a “Pro” mode – note this mode is not found on the standard Pixel 8.
-This can be reached by tapping an icon from the main Photo screen – a set of parameters that you can adjust will appear if you do so.
+Pro mode is accessed by tapping an icon from the main Photo screen – upon doing which, a set of adjustable parameters appears.
 This includes white balance, shutter speed, and ISO.
 You can also engage manual focus, as well as switch on useful functions such as focus peaking.
-If you’ve made a sweep of changes to different settings, you can quickly tap “reset all” to go back to the default option for all of them.
+After making multiple changes to settings, there’s a “reset all” option to revert to the default ones.

-Perhaps slightly confusingly, there are also separate “Pro” options available when swiping up in the main Photo mode.
+Slightly confusingly, there are also separate “Prooptions available when swiping up in the main Photo mode.
 Here you can change the resolution from the default 12MP to 50MP, as well as switch on raw shooting (you’ll get both a DNG and a JPEG if you do that).

 Other settings can also be accessed by swiping up here, including switching on the Timer, allowing macro focus to automatically engage, and changing the aspect ratio.
 More settings can be accessed in the main menu, such as switching on a grid and so on.